stinodes/action-electron-forge/README.md

-# Electron Builder Action
+# Electron Forge Action

 **GitHub Action for building and releasing Electron apps**

 This is a GitHub Action for automatically building and releasing your Electron app using GitHub's CI/CD capabilities.
-It uses [`electron-builder`](https://github.com/electron-userland/electron-builder) to package your app and release it to a platform like GitHub Releases.
+It uses [`electron-forge](https://github.com/electron-userland/electron-forge) to package your app and release it to a platform like GitHub Releases.

 GitHub Actions allows you to build your app on macOS, Windows and Linux without needing direct access to each of these operating systems.

 ## Setup

-1. **Install and configure `electron-builder`** (v22+) in your Electron app.
-You can read about this in [the project's docs](https://www.electron.build) or in [my blog post](https://samuelmeuli.com/blog/2019-04-07-packaging-and-publishing-an-electron-app).
+1. **Install and configure `electron-forge`** (v22+) in your Electron app.
+You can read about this in [the project's docs](https://www.electronforge.io/)

-2. If you need to compile code (e.g. TypeScript to JavaScript or Sass to CSS), make sure this is done using a **`build` script in your `package.json` file**.
-The action will execute that script before packaging your app.
-However, **make sure that the `build` script does _not_ run `electron-builder`**, as this action will do that for you.

-3. **Add a workflow file** to your project (e.g. `.github/workflows/build.yml`):
+1. **Add a workflow file** to your project (e.g. `.github/workflows/build.yml`):

    ```yml
    name: Build/release